Data Submission Portal

 |User||The username of the submitter that performed the transaction|

 Choosing from the drop-down menu at the top of the table allows the transactions to be filtered by those that are in progress, to be committed, succeeded, failed, or discarded.
-The drop-down menu also allows for the transactions to be filtered by type.
+The drop-down menu also allows for the transactions to be filtered by type and step.

 Clicking on a transaction will open the details panel.
 Data in this panel is organized into multiple sections including actions, details, types, and documents as described below.